Code of Conduct

 - Refusing to certify or delaying the certification of an education loan based on a borrower’s choice of lender.

 - Assigning a first-time borrower to a particular private education loan lender through the student’s financial aid award or another means.

 - Packaging a private education loan in a student’s financial aid award, except when the student is ineligible for other financial aid, has exhausted his or her federal student aid eligibility, has not filed a Free Application for Federal Student Aid or refuses to apply for a federal student loan.

 - Accepting impermissible gifts, goods, or services from a lender, lender servicer, or guarantor.
-Central College may accept certain services, materials or other items of a nominal value.
+The institution may accept default prevention, financial literacy, or student aid-related educational services or materials, or other items of a nominal value.

-- Accepting philanthropic contributions from a lender, lender servicer, or guarantor that are related to the educational loans provided by the lender, lender servicer, or guarantor.
+- Accepting philanthropic contributions from a lender, lender servicer, or guarantor that are related to the educational loans provided by the entity that is making the contribution.

-- Serving on or otherwise participating as a member of an advisory council for a lender, lender affiliate, or lender servicer.
+- Serving on or otherwise participating as a member of an advisory council for a lender, lender affiliate or lender servicer.

-- Accepting from a lender or its affiliate any fee, payment, or other financial benefit as compensation for any type of consulting arrangement or other contract to provide education loan-related services to or on behalf of the lender.
+- Accepting from a lender or its affiliate any fee, payment or other financial benefit as compensation for any type of consulting arrangement or other contract to provide education loan-related services to or on behalf of the lender.

 - Accepting fees or other benefits in exchange for endorsing a lender or the lender’s loan products.

-Central College is committed to providing the information and resources necessary to help every student achieve educational success.
+This institution is committed to providing the information and resources necessary to help every student achieve educational success.
 To accomplish this goal the financial aid staff will consider each student’s individual needs.